 48. Lake Prespa is the name of two freshwater lakes in southeast Europe.
 The only island in the Republic of Macedonia’s side, is called Golem Grad (“Large Town”) or Snake Island (Zmiski Ostrov).
 The largest town in the Prespa Lakes region is Resen in the Republic of Macedonia.

 49. Although Macedonia’s country flag is a red field with a golden sun in the middle, with eight rays thickening towards the end, Macedonians still have sympathies for the old one – the 16 ray sun of Alexander The Great.

-50. The National Anthem of Republic of Macedonia was composed created in period of (1943 – 1944) by Vlado Malevski, a poet from Struga.
+50. The National Anthem of the Republic of Macedonia was composed created in the period of (1943 – 1944) by Vlado Malevski, a poet from Struga.
 It was adopted as an anthem by the time when Macedonia got it’s independence from Yugoslavia.
 It’s called Denes Nad Makedonija (Today Above Macedonia).

 52. What is in Rio de Janeiro – Christ the Redeemer, that is the Millennium Cross, that raises on the peak of Vodno Mt. south of Skopje.
 The monument is 66m. high and visible even 100km away.